 In this study, it was found that while nutrition knowledge levels and dietary behaviors of the adolescents were at moderate level, their dietary self-efficacy behaviors were at good level.
 Contrary to expectations, nutrition knowledge, dietary self-efficacy perception and dietary behaviors in overweight and obese adolescents were found to be high compared to the other adolescents in this study.
 However, the studies have indicated that these three items are the main determinants for developing obesity prevention behaviors and even the presence of only one of these would not be sufficient to prevent obesity (Prochaska, Spring, and Nigg, 2008; Di Noia et al., 2006; Driskell, Dyment, Mauriello, Castle, and Sherman, 2008).
-This result may be due to the fact that adolescents and parents in the overweight and obese group are more cautious about nutritional behavior.
 In addition, it is thought that effective and continuous nutrition training is necessary for adolescents to covert the information taught into behaviors.
-Studies support that nutritional behavior is higher in the overweight and obese group (Ha et al. 2016; Lee, Jeong & Park, 2003).
-The studies have reveal that there is no difference between the normal weight and overweight/obese groups in terms of adolescents' nutrition knowledge (Ha et al., 2016; Şanlıer, Konaklıoğlu & Güçer,2009).
-Self-efficacy behaviors are lower in the overweight and obese group (Ha et al., 2016).
+The studies have reveal that there is no difference between the normal weight and overweight/obese groups in terms of adolescents' nutrition knowledge and dietary behaviors (Ha et al., 2013; Sanlıer, Konaklıoğlu & Güçer, 2009).
+Self-efficacy behaviors are lower in the overweight and obese group (Ha et al., 2013).
 This is inconsistent with the results of this study.
-In addition, the nutritional information and nutritional behavior levels of all adolescents are moderately general in general, which raises the need for education.
+In addition, the fact that the adolescents' nutrition knowledge and dietary behavior levels are low in general needs the arousal of increasing the nutrition knowledge and behavior scores in order to prevent obesity in this study.

 Exercise behaviors of the adolescents were high in this study.
 No significant difference was found between normal weight and overweight / obese group based on exercise behavior in this study.
-In the study by Ha et al., the exercise behaviors were found to be lower in overweight and obese adolescents (Ha et al., 2016).
+In the study by Ha et al., the exercise behaviors were found to be lower in overweight and obese adolescents (Ha et al., 2013).
+For this reason, it is aimed to increase physical activity in obesity prevention programs.
+In addition, adolescents should be removed from increasing sedentary activities like watching TV, playing computer games, and using cellphones.